CaVanRay/Car-Catalogue/README.md

 **To-Do (general):**

+    - Implement a lightweight stack of actions so user can undo a delete or edit

     - Create a GUI - in progress

     - Make everything save in real time so you don't have to remember to save